opulo-inc/lumenpnp/doc/content/en/docs/electrical/flash-mobo/index.md

 * Make sure, that your board shows up correctly in DFU mode:
 {{< container-image path="images/c480dc32c0509b9e.png" alt="" >}}
-* Edit the PIO config file (platformio.ini, located in the project folder):
+* If the upload through VS Code does not work but the device is connected properly, edit the PIO config file (platformio.ini, located in the project folder):

 1. Search for "STM32F407VE_black", backup the old config and then replace the existing config with the following
 2. Notice that "upload_port           = 0483:df11" is commented out.
 This setting caused issues, at least for some users.
 After disabling it, uploading worked.